payrollhero/pdf_tempura/README.md

 #### Specifying pages

 The `page` method can be used to specify a page.
 It takes number to specify the page, and a block where you specify your fields.

-You may also specify default options for layout by passing them into the "page" call, they will be inherited into all the following calls unless overridden by the particular options to the call to text_field or table, etc.
+You may also specify default options for layout by passing them into the "page" method.
+They will be inherited into all the page elements unless overridden by the options of that element.

 ```ruby
 page 1, alignment: "left" do